 The valve flap of the swing check valve is disc-shaped and rotates around the axis of the valve seat channel.
 As the channel inside the valve is streamlined and the flow resistance is smaller than that of the lift check valve, it is suitable for low flow rate occasions or large caliber occasions where the flow doesn’t frequently change

 It is a kind of check valve whose valve flap slides along the vertical centerline of the valve body.
 The lift check valve can only be installed on horizontal pipelines.
 On a high-pressure small-caliber check valve, the valve flap can use round balls.

 Its valve flap rotates around the axis inside the valve seat.
 The disc check valve has a simple structure, and can only be installed on horizontal pipelines.
 Its sealing performance is poor.

 4. Pipeline check valve

 Its valve flap slides along the centerline of the valve body.
 It is a new type of valve.
 Its size is small, its weight is light, and the processing technique is good.
 It is one of the development directions of the sanitary check valve.
 But its fluid resistance coefficient is slightly larger than that of the swing check valve.

 5. Pressed check valve

-This kind of valve is used to feed water for boilers and cut off the steam.
-It has combined functions of lift check valve, shut-off valve, and angle valve.
+This kind of valve is used to feed water to boilers and cut off the steam.
+It has combined functions of a lift check valve, shut-off valve, and angle valve.

 A sanitary check valve with union connections is also known as the non-return valve.
 The valve has been designed to prevent the backflow of fluids.
 It is a spring check valve designed with tri-clamp ends.
 The valve has been designed with corrosion-resistant material to prevent contamination.
 This is because of its ability to allow the passage of highly viscous fluids and particulate materials.
 This valve has been designed to work when the pressure below the valve plug exceeds the pressure valve plug and the spring force.
 The valve can only close when the pressure has equalized.